-Identifiers are interpreted according to the grammar given in Section 5.16 of the Unicode standard, with some small modifications.
-This grammar is based on both normative and informative character categories specified by the Unicode Standard.
-The characters in the specified categories in version 3.0 of the Unicode standard must be treated as in those categories by all conforming ECMAScript implementations.
+Identifiers are interpreted according to the grammar given in Section 5.16 of the upcoming version 3.0 of the Unicode standard, with some small modifications.
+This grammar is based on both normative and informative character categories specified by the Unicode standard.
+The characters in the specified categories in version 2.1 of the Unicode standard must be treated as in those categories by all conforming ECMAScript implementations; however, conforming ECMAScript implementations may allow additional legal identifier characters based on the category assignment from later versions of Unicode.